 Open to all first and second year registered Queen's undergraduate students from any Arts, Humanities and Social Science degree discipline.

-Applications are particularly welcome from students from the following Schools: HAPP, AEL, SSPSW and Institute of Theology.
+Applications are particularly welcome from students from the following Schools: HAPP, AEL and SSPSW.

 Priority may be given to students from under represented courses.